margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the people who work with Amazon
 * Grateful for new jobs available
 * Grateful for ways that Christian Science has healed people
-* Grateufl for everyone from UVA
+* Grateful for everyone from UVA
 * Grateful for leaders at UVa
 * Grateful for the drives to school and back
 * Grateful for the old car